puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 To re-index and vacuum the console database, you can use the following PostgreSQL commands:

-`su - pe-postgres -s /bin/bash -c "reindexdb console"` `su - pe-postgres -s /bin/bash -c "vacuumdb --ful --verbose console"`
+`su - pe-postgres -s /bin/bash -c "reindexdb console"; su - pe-postgres -s /bin/bash -c "vacuumdb --full --verbose console"`

 The default mode of the db:raw:optimize rake task runs re-index and vacuum in the same command.
 This task is fixed in PE 3.0.1.